 Surveys such as this should be carried out regularly to highlight and resolve any imbalances.

 We spend up to one-third of our lives sleeping.
 Despite it being a basic human need, that need is often overlooked.
-By starting conversations and encouraging employees to share their opinions and experiences, we can help employees manage their sleep problems and address their sleep disorders.
+By starting conversations and encouraging employees to share their opinions and experiences, we can help employee with sleep disorders manage their sleep problems and address their sleep disorders.

 Daniel Wright